 - 33. WFP seeks to support the Government of Ghana in its efforts to achieve the SDGs through the five outcomes set out in this CSP.
 The plan articulates the shift in WFP's role from directly implementing activities to enabling them, with an emphasis on its convening capabilities and coordination through United Nations results and working groups.
-The CSP outcomes directly contribute to the achievement of SDGs 2 and 17 and indirectly support the achievement of SDGs 1, 3, 4, 5, 6, 8, 10, 13 and 16.
+The strategic outcomes directly contribute to the achievement of SDGs 2 and 17 and indirectly support the achievement of SDGs 1, 3, 4, 5, 6, 8, 10, 13 and 16.
 The CSP outcomes reflect WFP's commitment to leaving no one behind, adopting a human rights-based approach, ensuring gender equality and women's empowerment, building resilience and sustainability and enhancing accountability. - 34.
 CSP outcome 1 focuses on emergency preparedness and includes a contingency activity that will allow WFP to respond in an agile way to any humanitarian needs that may arise during this CSP.
-Activities under the other four outcomes adopt an integrated humanitarian-development-peace nexus approach and contribute to building resilience and addressing development challenges in areas where WFP has a comparative advantage, for example, market linkages, strategic food procurement, scaling cash-based transfers (CBTs), supply chain optimization, evidence generation and data analysis, targeting and monitoring.
+Activities under the other four outcomes adopt an integrated humanitarian-development-peace nexus approach and contribute to building resilience and addressing development challenges.
 Through the integrated nexus approach, WFP seeks to strengthen social cohesion and the social contract between the Government and its citizens.
 As part of its enabling role, WFP will leverage the comparative advantages of its partners to contribute to the achievement of cross-cutting development and peace objectives. - 35.
 Innovation and technology will be key enablers for the achievement of the outcomes.
 WFP will promote community engagement to address people's needs effectively and use social and behaviour change initiatives to encourage the adoption of healthier life choices.